openedx/docs.openedx.org/source/educators/references/advanced_features/teams_configuration_options.rst

-.. note::  Do not delete topics once your course is running, and if learners might have already joined teams within topics.
+.. note::  Do not delete topics once your course is running, if learners might have already joined teams within topics.
 If you delete a topic from the **Teams Configuration** policy key, that topic is no longer visible in the LMS, and learners will not be able to leave teams associated with the deleted topic.